Afghanistan Frozen Funds Campaign

 Blogs and opinions

-Afghanistan: Economic warfare displaces armed conflict as the core threat to survival – Atlas of Wars article by Antonio Donini
+Afghanistan: Economic warfare displaces armed conflict as the core threat to survival – By Antonio Donini

 Antonio Donini, co-founder and member of the International Executive Committee of UAI, wrote this article for Atlas of Wars.
 It was published on the Atlas of Wars website on the 30 April 2022.
 Afghanistan is regularly portrayed as “the graveyard of empires”.
 The British, Soviets and now the US-led coalition have tried and failed to impose their rule…